 Why we picked the Acer Aspire E 15:

 College is an expensive proposition, and sometimes you have other things to spend your money on than a new laptop.
-In today’s Windows 10 PC market, however, manufacturers are making great systems at every price point.
-You don’t have to accept an inferior machine just because your budget is tight.
+That’s why it’s so awesome that in today’s Windows 10 PC market, manufacturers are making great systems at every price point.
+You simply don’t have to accept an inferior machine just because your budget is tight.

 If you can scrounge up some extra cash, then you should look at some of the prettier machines on our list.
-However, if you’d rather save your money for some better dorm room furniture or that textbook you don’t even need, then the Acer Aspire E 15 should meet your basic requirements with some room to spare.
+However, if you’d rather save your money for some better dorm room furniture or that textbook you don’t even need, then the Acer Aspire E 15 can meet your basic requirements with some room to spare.
+In face, we think that many people, students or not, might consider the Aspire E 15 to be all the notebook they need.

 How we test